Cloud GPU rental price tracker (GRPI)

 - A running product of daily links.
 Index(base) = 100, and Index(today) = Index(yesterday) times today's link.
 Each link is the price change from the previous snapshot to this one.

 - Equal family weight.
-Per GPU family we take the cohort median (a median of per-provider medians) on both days, giving one family ratio, then average those ratios with equal weight across families.
+Per GPU family we take the cohort median (a median of per-provider medians) over that family's like-for-like provider set on both days, giving one family ratio, then average those ratios with equal weight across families.
 No single family or high-listing provider dominates.

 - Composition change never moves the level.
-By construction, a provider or family joining the ledger cannot move the index on its first day.
+By construction, a provider or family joining the ledger, or a provider dropping and re-adding a single family, cannot move the index on that day.
 This is why the 2026-07-05 base carrying only two providers does not pin the index to a two-provider universe: the like-for-like universe grows as the ledger widens.

 - Append-only ledger.
 Every daily snapshot is kept forever and never rewritten.
 History cannot be backfilled, which is exactly why the index is credible.